 - Create Blogs and Thought Leadership Articles

 If you are an expert in your field, your followers will want to read your articles, especially if you are gleaning golden nuggets of information that are relevant and useful to your readers’ businesses.
 This is a good article on how to write a blog post.
+Plus, take a look at this excellent article on content marketing.

 - Send out Regular Emails